tin2tin/PrevizCameraTools/README.md

    Screen)

 # Ideas for more functions(currently out of my coding skills)
- - Set Focal Length
+ - Set Focal Length of current camera(not User perspective)
- - Buttons(two): Set in and out points
+ - Set in and out points(of the current camera) - to be inserted at playhead in Sequencer.
- - Checkbox: Select Strip/Seq cam updated = Select Camera & update 3D View
+ - Select Strip > Select Camera & update 3D View(select cameras through Sequencer) - as a checkbox

 # API trouble
  - Suggest API feature to access local scenes in Sequencer